Rushikesh1912/stock-market-data-service/README.md

-Extension Questions
+## Extension Questions

-How would this scale to handle multiple tickers concurrently?
+1.How would this scale to handle 10 tickers concurrently?
-Use asynchronous fetching or background workers with batch inserts.
+Fetching would operate independently from the API layer and would be carried out non parallel or through the use of background workers.
+Parallel fetches along with batch inserts to the database would make it possible to handle multiple tickers efficiently without blocking API requests.

-How would you avoid API rate limits?
+2.How would you avoid API rate limits?
-Introduce caching, request throttling, and scheduled fetch jobs.
+A caching layer (e.g. Redis) and centralized fetch scheduler would be introduced.
+Frequently requested tickers would participate from cache, controlled fetch intervals, request throttling and backoff strategies would slow down external API usage.

-What’s the first architectural change for production?
+3.What’s the first architectural change you'd make for production?
-Replace SQLite with PostgreSQL and introduce a caching layer such as Redis.
+SQLite would be replaced by a production grade of database such as PostgreSQL, along with a caching layer to enhance concurrency, durability & read performance.

-What’s a trading-related pitfall of this setup?
+4.What’s a trading-related pitfall of using this setup as-is?
-Yahoo Finance data is not real-time and may not accurately reflect corporate actions, making it unsuitable for live trading decisions.
+Yahoo finance data is not guaranteed to be real time and may not fully account for corporate actions such as splits or dividends in which case it would not be good to use for direct live trading decisions.